The Bottle Imp (film)

-The Bottle Imp is a 1917 silent fantasy film produced by Jesse Lasky and distributed through Paramount Pictures.
+The Bottle Imp is a 1917 American silent fantasy film produced by Jesse L. Lasky and distributed through Paramount Pictures.
 It is taken from the Robert Louis Stevenson short story, "The Bottle Imp".
 The movie was directed by Marshall Neilan in Hawaii and stars Japanese actor Sessue Hayakawa.

-Prints are held by George Eastman House and Cinematheque Francais, Paris.
+Prints are held by the George Eastman Museum and Cinémathèque française, Paris.